kadirtastepe/kadirtastepe/README.md

 ## 🔬 About Me

-I'm a **particle physicist** passionate about understanding the fundamental building blocks of the universe through computational methods and experimental data analysis.
-I bridge the gap between theoretical predictions and experimental observations using advanced simulations and data-driven approaches.
+**A disciple of experience** passionate about understanding the fundamental building blocks of the universe through computational methods and experimental data analysis.

 ### 🎯 Research Focus